zfoo-project/tank-game-server/README.md

 - [single](./single/src/test/java/com/zfoo/tank/single/ApplicationTest.java) for single-server game servers, single-boot is a single configured with spring boot automation, and the code is consistent

+- single server startup does not rely on zookeeper, so it cannot communicate with admin
+-
 - runs the test

 ```